 In the past, western tradition has dictated that mothers of the bride wear a modest sheath dress with a cocktail jacket over it.
 However, this uniform is no longer necessary and may vary depending on the culture or religion of the ceremony.
 For example, some eastern traditions may specify that mothers of the bride should wear a specific type of garment with their outfit.
 Again, you should discuss this with the bride to ensure you are respectful of the tradition.

 About a week before you start shopping, it’s a traditional courtesy to call the groom's mother and let her know what you are thinking about in terms of your dress color and style.
 Etiquette dictates that the mother of the groom should wait for the mother of the bride to find her dress before shopping for her own.
 So, this courtesy call is a nice way to give her the go-ahead to begin her dress search as well.
-Read more about the differences between the mother of the bride and mother of the groom dresses here [LINK].

 As you shop, be sure to explore a variety of options.
 Going to bridal boutiques or specialty stores and asking to see a mother of the bride dress may seem like the logical way to shop, but can be very limiting.
 Instead, ask for afternoon or garden dresses, formal dresses for evening, or black-tie garments, depending on your daughter's wedding theme.
 If the ceremony is particularly informal, you may find some of your best choices online or in everyday shops.